Introduction

 - They work in the background.
 Customers can browse products even if they are not connected to the internet.

 - PWAs give an experience comparable to native apps.
-Users can install them on their devices, and they can display personalised icons and leverage device features (e.g. push notifications, camera, Bluetooth).
+Users can install them on their devices, and they can display personalized icons and leverage device features (e.g. push notifications, camera, Bluetooth).

 - They outperform traditional web apps because they make use of service workers.